pyeventsourcing/esdbclient/README.md

 ### Append events

-The method `append_events()` can be used to append events to a stream.
+The client has an `append_events()` method, which can be used to append new events to a "stream".
+A stream is a sequence of recorded events that is uniquely identified by a "stream name"

 Three arguments are required, `stream_name`, `expected_position`
 and `events`.

-The `stream_name` argument is a string that uniquely identifies the stream in the database.
+The `stream_name` argument is required, and is expected to be a Python `str` object that uniquely identifies the stream in the database.

-The `expected_position` argument is an optional integer that specifies the expected position of the end of the stream in the database.
-That is, either a positive integer representing the expected current position of the stream, or `None` if the stream is expected not to exist.
-If there is a mismatch with the actual position of the end of the stream, an exception `ExpectedPositionError` will be raised by the client.
+The `expected_position` argument is required, is expected to be: either a positive integer equal to the position in the stream of the last recorded event in the stream (known as the "stream position"); or `None` if new events are being appended to a new stream.

+The stream position sequences are zero-based, and so for example when a stream has one recorded event, the stream position is `0`, and the correct value of the `expected_position` argument when appending the second new event should be `0`.
+The correct value of the `expected_position` argument when appending the first event of a new stream (a stream with zero recorded events) is `None`.
+That is, streams are created by appending events with `expected_position=None`, and there is no way to create a stream without appending events.

+If there is a mismatch between the given value of this argument and the actual stream position when the new events are recorded by the database, then an `ExpectedPositionError` exception will be raised.
 This accomplishes optimistic concurrency control when appending new events.
-If you need to get the current position of the end of a steam, use the `get_stream_position()` method (see below).

 If you wish to disable optimistic concurrency, set the `expected_position` to a negative integer.

+If you need to get the current stream position, then use the `get_stream_position()` method (see below).

-The `events` argument is a sequence of new event objects to be appended to the named stream.
-The class `NewEvent` can be used to construct new event objects.
+The `events` argument is required, and is expected to be a sequence of new event objects to be appended to the named stream.
+The `NewEvent` class should be used to construct new event objects (see below).

+Please note, the append events operation is atomic, so that either all or none of the given new events will be recorded.
+By design, it is only possible with EventStoreDB to atomically record new events in one stream.

-In the example below, a stream is created by appending a new event with `expected_position=None`.
+In the example below, a new event is appended to a new stream.

 ```python
 from uuid import uuid4